engineer-work/Join-Company/startup/issue-happen-to-me-while-working-in-startup.md

 - [Check Rank Given for Anna Univesity, but i only studied in Anna University Affiliated Collge.
 The college i studied not known to many companies.](https://edurank.org/uni/anna-university/rankings/)

 - I only focused on Education, I Graduated Electronic and Communication Engineering from [2012 to 2016], in Anna University Affiliated Collge (T.J.S Engineering College) those are my college days,
 - i got arrears in Wireless communication, Computer architecture, Measurement and Instrument paper.
 I clear my arrears (backlogs) in those papers in year.
+[2017].
-[2017] during 2015-2017 are my more confusing year.
+- During 2015-2017 are my more confusing year.
 - Not taught on paper published work to real world application [Youtube Line](https://www.youtube.com/watch?v=gF9EwcG0dfg&list=PLkvtzcMGVO8-uoXirLVzPaPS23nr8TS1F) , **during college not even know the proper difference between 'Scientist vs Engineer vs Tech'.
 I think engineer are scientist.** $\rightarrow$ *After, ChatGPT, Google Gemini, Copilot* only know, School, College, Office they are cheating.

 - I only know the **proper difference between 'Scientist vs Engineer vs Tech' at  Jan 3, 2026**